LuiseFreese/LuiseFreese/README.md

 ### SharingIsCaring
 Contribute to Community Docs and make tech understandable

-### PnP
+### Microsoft 365 PnP
-Breaking news: Everything is awesome, because I am part of the #PnP team - leading an initiative to close the gap between makers and developers and to help engage with every developer working with Power Platform.
+Breaking news: Everything is awesome, because I am part of the #M365PnP team - leading an initiative to close the gap between makers and developers and to help engage with every developer working with Power Platform.
+I own the [M365PnP Power Platform Samples](https://github.com/pnp/powerplatform-samples) repo and love to see your samples soon there!

 ### Diversity, Inclusion and Belonging